jashan-s1/Health-Challenge-Tracker/README.md

 2. Install dependencies:
     ```bash
-    npm install -g @angular/cli@
+    npm install

     ```

-3. Create an App:
+3. Start the applicaton:
     ```bash
-    ng new health-tracker
-    cd health-tracker
-    ```

-5. Start the applicaton:
-    ```bash
     ng serve
     ```

-6. Open your browser and visit `http://localhost:4200` to see the workout tracker.
+4. Open your browser and visit `http://localhost:4200` to see the workout tracker.

 ## Contributing